z0Ld3v/z0L-audits/README.md

 # z0L-security-portfolio

 Welcome!
 This repository serves as a comprehensive collection showcasing my expertise in smart contract security audits.
-I plan to expand this portfolio significantly over time, so stay tuned for more detailed analyses.

 ## Overview

 Smart contract security is crucial in blockchain development.
 By thoroughly reviewing code and identifying vulnerabilities, I ensure the robustness of decentralized applications and protocols.
 This repository aims to: